taikedz/handy-scripts/extras/remote-tunnel.md

 Finally, open the tunnel:

-	nohup ssh -fN -R 5500:localhost:22
+	nohup ssh -fN -R 5500:localhost:22 anchor

-We use `nohup` to leave this process running.
+...where 'anchor' is the domain name or IP of the anchor machine.
+We use `nohup` to leave this process running after the shell terminates.

 ## Setup the anchor